MKeel1ng/CELL-GAN/README.md

 This is a project to create plausible cell fluorescence images using a generative adversarial network (GAN).

 ## DATA:
 cell images of any size can be used, the code prepares data by flipping and resizing to the desired size.
-The whole dat set is saved as a numpy array to accelerate training
+The whole data set is saved as a numpy array to accelerate training

 ## TRAINING:

 recommended settings:

 activation='LeakyReLU' #The final activation in the generator will be a LeakyReLU, with the data scaled between 0 and 1.
-This seems to work better in acheiving the uniform dark background. set activation='tanh' for a traditional approach
+This seems to work better in achieving the uniform dark background. set activation='tanh' for a traditional approach

 epochs = 500 #depends on dataset size